Son of God (film): Critical response

-Rotten Tomatoes reported that 20 percent of critics have given the film a positive review based on 73 reviews with an average rating of 4.69/10.
+Rotten Tomatoes reported that 17% of critics have given the film a positive review based on 71 reviews with an average rating of 4.69/10.
 The site's critics consensus reads, "The faithful may find their spirits raised, but on purely cinematic terms, Son of God is too dull and heavy-handed to spark much fervor."
 Another review aggregator, Metacritic, assigned a weighted average score of 37 out of 100 based on 25 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Nell Minow of Beliefnet gave the film a B grade, saying "It tells the story in a westernized, conventional manner that can seem superficial at times, more a cinematic Sunday School lesson than a movie.
 It is unlikely to persuade anyone, but it is undeniably moving and many believers will find it inspiring."
 Jim Slotek of the Toronto Sun gave the film 3 stars.

 Ben Kenigsberg of The A.V.
 Club gave the film a mixed review, grading it a C and saying, "Unlike Gibson's film, with its relentless and gory focus on Christ's last days, Son Of God finds time for lessons along with its bloodletting. [...]
 Accompanied by a score that sounds recycled from The Fountain, the most famous scenes are trotted out: "I'll give my stone to the first man who tells me that he has never sinned"; the loaves and fishes; the resurrection of Lazarus; the last supper.
 It's unlikely Paul Verhoeven will ever get to make his historical Christ movie, but to the extent that Son Of God has a measure of dramatic impact, it's how it illustrates the radicalism of Jesus' message and the threat it posed to the establishment.
 At any rate, the core ideas are more compelling than the bad effects shots of Jerusalem, the cheesy CG water-walking, or whatever exchanges require the actors to emit something other than a declarative shout."

+Awards and nominations

+The film was awarded the Grace Award by MovieGuide at the 2014 MovieGuide Awards.